The LSST DESC DC2 Simulated Sky Survey: DC2 Requirements

 The DC2 area spans 300 deg$^2$.
 This size provides a good compromise between computational cost for the image simulations and processing and areal size sufficient to derive cosmological constraints for weak lensing and large-scale structure measurements.
 The area is similar to areas covered by Stage II and early Stage III surveys and therefore has been proven to enable meaningful cosmological investigations.

 When considering the number of years in the survey to simulate, the cost of the image simulations and also the cost for the processing of the data were taken into account.
-The working groups requested several survey-years to investigate improvements of cosmological constraints over time.
-The difference between 5 and 10 survey years was viewed as having a minor effect on this study; the difference between one and five years of observations, however, not only in terms of depth but the homogeneity of the dataset, is considerable.
+The working groups requested several survey years to investigate improvements of cosmological constraints over time.
+The difference between 5 and 10 survey years was viewed as having a minor effect on this study; the difference between one and five years of observations, however, in terms of not only depth but also the homogeneity of the dataset, is considerable.

 The number of bands simulated strongly affects the computational requirements for the image simulations.
 It was decided that the opportunities for science projects with DC2 were greatly enhanced if all bands were included.